-An easy-to-use, digital force instrument.
+A high quality, robust digital force instrument.
 It can be used handheld or fixed to a manual or motorised test stand for excellent testing performance.
 Accuracy 0.25% of full scale.
 Supplied with calibration certificate and standard accessories.